Church of Heavenly Peace, Fuzhou: History

-On June 14, 1857, ten years after their arrival, the Methodist Episcopal Mission baptized their first Chinese convert, a Foochow tradesman named Ting Ang (陈安).
+On June 14, 1857, ten years after their arrival, the Methodist Episcopal Mission baptized their first Chinese convert, a Fuzhounese tradesman named Ting Ang (陈安).
 In the early 1860s Heavenly Peace Church was put under the charge of Rev. Otis Gibson.
-In 1866, the first annual meeting of the Methodist Episcopal Mission in China was held in the church, dividing the field of Foochow into four parishes and establishing new mission fields in Hokchiang, Hinghwa, Kucheng, Yenping, Kiukiang and Peking.
+In 1866, the first annual meeting of the Methodist Episcopal Mission in China was held in the church, dividing the field of Fuzhou into four parishes and establishing new mission fields in Hokchiang, Xinghua, Gutian, Yanping, Jiujiang and Beijing.
 On November 22, 1869, the first native Methodist deacons, known as the "Seven Golden Lampstands", were ordained in this church.

 In 1877, Church of Heavenly Peace officially became the center of Foochow Conference.
 From 1877 to 1947, 55 out of the total 59 annual meetings had been held in Church of Heavenly Peace.
 In 1897, a renovation of the church was carried out with the fund raised by Rev. Uong De Gi (黄治基) to increase its seating capacity to as much as 1000.

 During the first half of the 20th century, the Church of Heavenly Peace had continued to play an instrumental role in the process of making a modern China.
-In 1900, Rev. Wong Nai Siong (黄乃裳) called upon more than 600 native Foochowese, mostly church members, to migrate to Sibu, Sarawak in Malaysia.
-In 1913, the Chinese leader Sun Yat-sen (孙中山) paid a visit to the church and gave an inspiring speech on the anti-Manchu movement and the Hsinhai Revolution.
+In 1900, Rev. Wong Nai Siong (黄乃裳) called upon more than 600 native Fuzhounese, mostly church members, to migrate to Sibu, Sarawak in Malaysia.
+In 1913, the Chinese leader Sun Yat-sen (孙中山) paid a visit to the church and gave an inspiring speech on the anti-Manchu movement and the Xinhai Revolution.
 In 1920, the female evangelist Dora Yu (余慈度) held a revival meeting, which nurtured the spiritual life of Watchman Nee (倪柝声) who was later to become one of the greatest Chinese church leaders.
 In the 1930s, Dr. John Sung (宋尚节) led several revival movements in this church.
 In 1947, the centennial of the Methodist Church in the Republic of China was also celebrated here.

 After the communist revolution in 1949, the Methodist Mission was forced to move to Taiwan with the Kuomintang government, and Church of Heavenly Peace shared with other Chinese churches the same fate of being affiliated to the Three-Self Patriotic Movement, subjugated to Communist control.
 Since the beginning of the Cultural Revolution, it was occupied by the government and all religious activities were strictly banned.
 The church was reopened in 1980 after the new religious policy was put into effect, but was, however, in a dilapidated state of disrepair.